 During the retrospective of Mr. Wonder's musical career, the "Pride of Minnesota" performed a song from Stevie's album "Innerversions" (sp) and subsequently a tribute to the legendary jazz singer, "Sir Duke" Ellington.

 Hmm...is it too much to ask that an institution of higher learning get its facts straight, especially when doing a "tribute"?
-I believe the album was "Innervisions" and I think any memeber of the U's Jazz Band could tell their Marching compatriots that Duke Ellington was this country's greatest composer, band leader and piano player, not a jazz singer.
+I believe the album was "Innervisions" and I think any member of the U's Jazz Band could tell their Marching compatriots that Duke Ellington was this country's greatest composer, band leader and piano player, not a jazz singer.
 Who will the Marching Band's next tribute to a legendary jazz singer be, Neil Diamond?